Strategic Network Creation for Enabling Greedy Routing: Euclidean Metrics

 \subsubsection{\textbf{Approximate Equilibria}}

-Since GE do not always exist and finding a best response is computationally hard, approximate equilibria are only remaining option to construct almost stable networks in polynomial time.
+Since GE do not always exist and finding a best response is computationally hard, approximate equilibria are the only remaining option to construct almost stable networks for the practically important setting of Euclidean metrics in polynomial time.

 To that end, we employ \(\Theta_k\)-graphs for 2D-Euclidean metrics.
 First introduced independently by Clarkson \cite{clarksonApproximation1987} and Keil \cite{keilApproximating1988}, \(\Theta_k\)-graphs are constructed as follows: Each node \(u\) partitions the plane into \(k\) disjoint cones with itself as the apex, each having an aperture of \(\frac{2\pi}{k}\).
-Then, for each cone, node \(u\) adds an edge to the node \(v\) whose projection onto the bisector of the cone is closest to \(u\).
+Then, for each cone, node~\(u\) adds an edge to the node~\(v\) whose projection onto the bisector of the cone is closest to~\(u\).

 \(\Theta\)-routing is a way of selecting paths in a \(\Theta_k\)-graph.
 With this, to get from a node \(u\) to a node \(v\), the edge is used that \(u\) created into the cone that contains node~\(v\).
-This procedure is repeated for each node until node~\(v\) is reached.
+This procedure is repeated for each hop until node~\(v\) is reached.
 First, we show that if \(k\) is too small, \(\Theta_k\)-graphs are not suited as approximate NEs.
 This result is well-known~\cite{narasimhanGeometric2007}, but we prove it for the sake of completeness.

 \begin{restatable}{theorem}{thmfourthree} For every \(k \leq 5\), there exist 2D-Euclidean metrics where the \(\Theta_k\) graph with directed edges does not enable greedy routing. \end{restatable} \begin{proof} We construct a 2D-Euclidean metric by placing nodes in a polar coordinate system.
 For now, we assume that the reference direction of the coordinate system is equal to the bisector of some cone used in the construction of the \(\Theta_k\)-graph.
 The resulting metric is illustrated in \Cref{fig:theta-small-k}.